This post contains affiliate links.

 Chain 2, work 3tr, ch2, 3tr in the same space.

-Skip 1 stitch, work 3tr in next stitch, *skip 2 stitches, 3tr in next*, work from *to* until the last stitch.
+Skip 2 stitches, work 3tr in next stitch (this should be directly opposite a treble cluster on the other side of the foundation row), *skip 2 stitches, 3tr in next*, work from *to* until the last stitch.

 Work 3tr in the last stitch (shown by my needle).

-Ch 2, work 3tr in the space where you worked the first group of trebles when you started the round.
+Ch 2, work 3tr in the same space as the first group of trebles you worked at the start of the round.
 Ch2 and ss into the top of the chain 3 you worked at the start to close the round.

 You should have something like this.